BayouGuru67/Linux_Audio/README.md

 - Inertia - 11 ms

 # Wayland Session Notes:
 I am no longer running the Calf Filter, or any of the Calf plugins, as they have not been updated to work on Plasma 6/Kubuntu 26.04 under wayland and as such do not run due to unmet dependencies.
 I hope someone takes up development of them so I can start using their awesome bass enhancer again.
-I have also migrated Carla to a Jack session with pw-jack which eliminated some latency, stability and quantum concerns I was experiencing that was resulting in the occasional hitching of audio and video playback as well as issues with errors due to quantum mismatches.
-To fix these issues, I created a rule file named "99-buffer-fix.conf" in my ~/.config/pipewire/pipewire.conf.d/ directory with the contents being as follows:
+I have migrated Carla to running as a daemon with a Jack session instead of Pulseaudio with pw-jack which eliminated some latency, stability and quantum concerns I was experiencing.
+This has also allowed me to stop running qpwgraph to manage connections by using pipewire and wireplumber rules to automate the process of connecting all new audio sources to the new dummy sink and into Carla from there.

-    context.properties = {
-    # Allow non-power-of-two buffer sizes (like 1260, 2520)
-    clock.power-of-two-quantum = false

-    # Force a stable default clock rate
-    default.clock.rate          = 48000
-    default.clock.allowed-rates = [ 48000 ]

-    # Adjust quantum (buffer) sizes to prevent underruns
-    default.clock.quantum       = 1260
-    default.clock.min-quantum   = 1260
-    default.clock.max-quantum   = 5040
-    }

-This has been done because Calra and I think specifically Luveler likes to insist on a quantum(buffer) of 5040 in my Wayland session, so I want my buffer to be the smallest possible factor of 5040 without stuttering or drop-outs.
-This has turned out to be 1260.

 I used to use the Calf 8-band parametric EQ plugin to customize the audio to be more pleasing to my older ears amd to provide the high-pass functionality formerly provided by the dedicated filter.
 I also used to use the Calf Bass Enhancer plugin to deepen the bass in my music when jamming.
 This effect reminds me of the Peavey Kosmos (& Kosmos Pro) or BBE's Bass/Sonic Enhancer effects that were used on analog PA systems to make that bass you 'feel' more than 'hear', which I am a big fan of. :)